amberstar/the-component-pattern/README.md

 1. The existence of an output in context of some structure. (components) delivered as facts occur.
 2. The intention of the receiver to receive that output as facts occur.

-Public methods and properties do not provide these, and is why components have outputs.
+Public methods(that return values) and properties do not provide these, and is why components have outputs.

 **_Isn't an output an observable?_**